Skip to main content

 There are billions of bacteria in our gut that work hard to keep the body healthy, known as the microbiome.
 These bacteria have several different roles in the body and one of them is maintaining the important connection between our gut and our brain.

-The link between the gut and the brain goes both ways and communicates with each other in several ways to say what is going on in the body.
+The link between the gut and the brain goes both ways as they communicate with each other to say what is going on in the body.

 Serotonin is a ‘feel good’ hormone that controls our sleep, appetite and mood.
-95 per cent of the serotonin in the body comes from the gut.
+95% of the serotonin in the body comes from the gut.
 There is a strong link from the brain to the gut in irritable bowel syndrome (IBS), and both physical and mental trauma results in an increase in IBS.

 The microbiome begins in the mouth and tracks all the way through the digestive system.
 It's influenced by oral hygiene and our diet.
 As the gut plays such a large role in our mood, and everything we eat passes through the gut, it makes sense that what we eat contributes to our mental health.